 • I highly recommend using pressed powders or cream formulas as they are the easiest to use.
 Remember to pick a color that is neutral, i.e. one that is not too yellow or too pink.

 Areas to Highlight

-Simply follow the picture taken from Kevyn Aucoin above, and blend the lines by gently pressing the color onto your skin.
+To contour/highlight, follow the picture taken from makeup master Kevyn Aucoin above, and blend the lines by gently pressing the color onto your skin.
 You can use your fingers, a brush or a sponge but I would recommend a sponge for best results.
 Make sure there are no harsh edges and be careful not to blend the different colors together.
-Remember to start out a little at a time – it is always easier to add more color – and experiment to find out what works best for you.
+Remember to start out a little at a time (it is ALWAYS easier to add more color) and experiment to find out what works best for you.